thebuilder/gulp-project-template/README.md

 	bower install

 To start developing run **gulp**.
-This will compile files, and watch for changes.
+This will compile files, start a webserver and watch for changes.
 Any file changes will cause LiveReload to trigger an update of the html page.

     gulp

+##Webstorm setup
+If you are using Webstorm, you should make sure that it is configured for the project.
+This includes setting up JS libraries, scope and directories.

+###Libraries
+To get proper code completion...

+Most of the Third Party libraries have Typescript interface that can be used.
+To get these, you should choose **Download**, and change the dropdown to "Typescript Community Stubs".
+Find the relevant lib, and add it.

+You will want the following:

+* **angularjs**
+* **greensock**

+For testing these frameworks are used:

+* **angular-protractor**
+* **jasmine**
+* **selenium-webdriver**

 ##Gulp
 The main **gulpfile.js** is kept very small, and only contains the very minimum require code and the alias tasks.